IWantDayDayUp/cf/paper.md

 With the development of the Internet, the number of network equipment, network traffic and end users has increased exponentially [22]. `Due to the huge system and complex structurethe of the traditional network architecture, it is difficult to meet the need of this explosive growth, but also difficult to expand and upgrade services, while the Internet rigidity problem [2] [3] is also becoming more and more serious, restricting the further development of the Internet.`

-Network virtualization technology[4] allows multiple virtual networks to be deployed on the same underlying network without interfering with each other, and realizes the sharing of underlying network resources to maximize the utilization of network resources.
+Network virtualization technology[4] allows multiple virtual networks to be deployed on the same substrate network without interfering with each other, and realizes the sharing of substrate network resources to maximize the utilization of network resources.
 Therefore, network virtualization technology is considered to be an effective solution to the problem of `Internet rigidity` and promote the further development of the Internet [18].

 In network virtualization technology, a virtual network is a logical topology consists of a series of virtual nodes and a few virtual links that connect the virtual nodes.
 The substrate network consists of many reusable physical nodes and physical links [5].
 The process of mapping a virtual network, requested by an end user, to a shared substrate physical network is known as Virtual Network Mapping (VNE) [19].